ILA

 Your Story Matters

-A dedicated portion of the summit program is reserved for longshoremen and families to share brief testimonies about the real-life impact of injury-related loss of income, quality of life, and—where applicable—the loss of a loved one.
+A dedicated portion of the summit program is reserved for longshoremen and families to share testimonies about the real-life impact of accidents and injuries — loss of income, quality of life, and, in the most serious cases, the loss of a loved one.
 Your voice can drive meaningful change.

 Get in Touch